RSE-Sheffield/sssurvey/report.md

 ## Major Findings

-* 382 respondants.
+* 382 respondents.
-* 91% of respondants use research software ([92% nationally](https://zenodo.org/record/1183562#.YMnQFahKiUk)).
+* 91% of respondents use research software ([92% nationally](https://zenodo.org/record/1183562#.YMnQFahKiUk)).
 * 65% report that software is vital to their research (nationally, 69% report that "It would not be practical to conduct my work without software").
 * 27% develop their own code ([56% nationally](https://zenodo.org/record/1183562#.YMnQFahKiUk)).
 * 69% (of the 27% subset who responded to this question) feel they have **not had sufficient training** to develop reliable software.
-* Of the 54% of respondants who are involved with writing funding proposals, 45% expected to write software as part of the proposal.
+* Of the 54% of respondents who are involved with writing funding proposals, 45% expected to write software as part of the proposal.
 * Of those who expected to write software, 40% did not request funding for this (compared to [20%, nationally](https://zenodo.org/record/1183562#.YMnQFahKiUk)).

 ## Recommendations

-- Investigate why 69% of respondants feel they have not had sufficient training.
+- Investigate why 69% of respondents feel they have not had sufficient training.
 - Provide training / support to increase researcher confidence with version control, continuous integration and unit testing.
 - Investigate why participants responded as they did to a question about level of support for software development.
 Create a target for this and monitor performance against it.
 - Provide additional support to researchers to make research software outputs not intended for commercialisation freely available.